eemeyer/picaxe/README.md

 * Support for `rotations` other than 0 not yet implemented.
 * Support for `quality` other than `default` and `color` not yet implemented.
+* Only image processing is implemented.
+The "Image Information Request" API is not yet implemented.

 # Requirements